2by2-Project/.github/profile/README.md

 # What's this?

+2by2 Project is a lab for personal developments, and products.
+Created by [kailua](https://github.com/nattolecats).

+# 2by2 ROM

-2by2 Project is a which of "JP-focused" custom roms.
+2by2 ROM is a which of "JP-focused" custom roms.
 We aim to provide AOSP experience with few additional features, and some JP goodies.

+This project is discontinued at 2025/12.

 ## Credits
 * **[LineageOS](https://github.com/LineageOS)**